 How Essential Oils Are Made

 Note, not all essential oils are steam distilled.
-Citrus peels are generally expressed (“cold-pressed”) and CO2 is a popular alternative to solvent extraction.
+Citrus peels are generally expressed (“cold-pressed”).
+Other aromatics include CO2 extracts and absolutes.
 Here's a quick breakdown of the most common extraction methods.

 - CO2 Extraction – Supercritical fluid extraction (SFE) uses supercritical carbon dioxide (sCO2), which is a fluid state where CO2 is held at or above its critical temperature and critical pressure.
 In its supercritical, fluid state, it has an uncanny ability to perform as a commercial and industrial solvent.
 Unlike other commonly used toxic solvents, like hexane, CO2 is safe and environmental friendly.
 The resulting essential oil-based extract is currently all the rage in the aromatherapy community.